 The Ball: Gaelic Football is played with a round ball, slightly smaller, and heavier than a soccer ball.

-The Field: The playing area is a rectangular field, approximately 137 metres long, and 82 metres wide.
+The Field: The playing area is a rectangular field, approximately 137 meters long, and 82 meters wide.

 Goalposts: The goalposts are the same basic shape as rugby goalposts, but the crossbar is lower than in rugby and it has netting similar to a soccer net.